lfrestrepog/if-docs/docs/users/how-to-import-plugins.md

 # How to load plugins

 Plugins are developed separately to the Impact Framework core.
-However, the IF core developers maintain a standard library of plugins that can be found in this [Github repository](https://github.com/Green-Software-Foundation/if-models).
+However, the IF core developers maintain a standard library of plugins that can be found in this [Github repository](https://github.com/Green-Software-Foundation/if-plugins).
 We also provide some implementations of popular community plugins, although we rely on other members of the community to maintain them.

-Use the following commands to install the `if-models` and `if-unofficial-models` repositories:
+Use the following commands to install the `if-plugins` and `if-unofficial-plugins` repositories:

 ```
-npm -i -g @grnsft/if-models
+npm -i -g @grnsft/if-plugins
-npm -i -g @grnsft/if-unofficial-models
+npm -i -g @grnsft/if-unofficial-plugins
 ```

 Plugins in these packages can then be invoked in an impl by providing their path in the plugin initialization, as shown in the following example: